 Atrial premature complexes (APCs) are a common kind of heart arrhythmia, or heartbeat that is beating too fast, too slow, or irregular.
 Another name for atrial premature complexes is premature atrial contractions.
 One of the most common symptoms of APCs is heart palpitations or unusual awareness of your heartbeats.
-Palpitations may be heartbeats that are extra fast, extra slow, or irregularly timed.
-PACs occur when a beat of your heart occurs early in the heart cycle or prematurely (CincinnatiChildren’s).
+Palpitations are heartbeats that are extra fast, extra slow, or irregularly timed.
+APCs occur when a beat of your heart occurs early in the heart cycle.
+Another name for this is a premature beat.

-PACs result in a feeling that the heart has skipped a beat, or that your heartbeat has briefly paused.
-Sometimes, PACs occur and you can’t feel them.
+APCs result in a feeling that the heart has skipped a beat or that your heartbeat has briefly paused.
+Sometimes, APCs occur and you can’t feel them.
 Premature beats are common, and usually harmless.
-Rarely, PACs may indicate a serious heart condition such as life-threatening arrhythmias.
+Rarely, APCs may indicate a serious heart condition such as life-threatening arrhythmias.

-When a premature beat occurs in the upper chambers of your heart, it is known as an atrial complex or contraction.
+When a premature beat occurs in the upper chambers of your heart, it’s known as an atrial complex or contraction.
 Premature beats can also occur in the lower chambers of your heart.
-These are known as ventricular complexes.
+These are known as ventricular complexes or contractions.
 Causes and symptoms of both types of premature beats are similar.

-Your sinus node is an area of cells in the upper-right chamber of your heart.
+Your sinus node is an area of cells in the upper right chamber of your heart.
 It controls the pace of your heartbeat through electrical signals.
-Sometimes, signals from the ventricles (blood pumping chambers) cause a heartbeat that comes earlier than the natural, normal rhythm.
+Sometimes, signals from the ventricles (blood-pumping chambers) of your heart cause a heartbeat that comes earlier than the natural, normal rhythm.
 This is followed by a pause, and then a stronger second beat because the pause allows more time for blood to fill the heart chamber.

-The cause of a premature beat is generally unknown.
-Most people who have PACs do not have heart disease (CardiacHealth).
-Any of the following can cause premature beats to occur more frequently, making you more likely to notice them:
+The cause of a premature heartbeat is generally unknown.
+Most people who have APCs don’t have heart disease, according to Cardiac Health.
+Any of the following conditions can cause premature heartbeats to occur more frequently, making you more likely to notice them: